Muokkaa

 Step 1: Locate or create a solution

-Solutions are the way that customizations can be transported from one environment to another.
-You should write and test your Javascript code in a development environment as part of an unmanaged solution.
-When you have finished testing, export the solution as a managed solution and import/install it in your production environment.
+Use solutions to transport customizations from one environment to another.
+Write and test your JavaScript code in a development environment as part of an unmanaged solution.
+When you finish testing, export the solution as a managed solution and import or install it in your production environment.

-There may already be an existing solution that you should use.
+An existing solution might already be available for you to use.
 The model-driven app you want to customize with your script should already be part of a solution.
-You may edit that solution or create a new solution that depends on another existing solution.
+You can edit that solution or create a new solution that depends on another existing solution.

-3. In the fly-out dialog, specify Display name, Name, and Publisher.
+3. In the fly-out dialog, enter a Display name, Name, and Publisher.

-Most companies will have an existing publisher that they will always use.
-You should use that publisher.
-If you are the very first person, you get to create your own.
+Most companies have an existing publisher that they always use.
+Use that publisher.
+If you're the first person, create your own publisher.

-Click New Publisher to open the New Publisher dialog.
-In this walkthrough, we will use a publisher with this definition:
+Select New Publisher to open the New Publisher dialog.
+In this walkthrough, use a publisher with this definition:

 Form to create a new publisher with information for Example Publisher

 Notice the Prefix value.
-This should be something that identifies your company.
-In this case, we are using example.
+This value should identify your company.
+In this case, use example.

-This is the solution we will use in this walkthrough
+This solution is the one you use in this walkthrough.

 Solution form for the First Client Script Solution